Fractionally Quantized Recurrence Detection Times in Monitored Quantum Many-Body Systems: Dark States Give Fractional Quantization

-{\em Dark states give fractional quantization}.
 Eq. (\ref{eq09}) is very useful in the evaluation of $\overline{n}$, yet it does not address the main physical aspect of the problem.
 We claim that $\overline{n}$ provides information on the number of dark states in the system.
 Dark states $\ket{D}$ are initial conditions that are never detected~\cite{Thiel2020,Plenio1998}.
 Roughly speaking, under repeated measurements, the Hilbert space is divided into dark and bright subspaces, and it exhibits fragmentation related to ergodicity breaking.
 We now explain this novel connection between recurrence times and dark states.